XusinboyBekchanov/VisualFBEditor/Help/AI prompt/MyFbFramework GUI Form Interface Guidelines.md

 HScrollBar: Provides a horizontal scroll bar for easy navigation through long lists of items.
 ImageBox: Displays a graphic.
 IPAddress: An Internet Protocol (IP) address control allows the user to enter an IP address in an easily understood format.
-Label: Displays text that a user can't change directly.
+Label: Displays text that a user can not t change directly.
 LinkLabel: Represents a label control that can display hyperlinks.
 ListControl: Displays a list of items from which the user can select one or more.
 ListView: Represents a control that displays a list of data items.